Phazzie/mixitfixit/refactoring_guide.md

         *   **Example:** Test the interaction between the front end and the backend when posting data and receiving a summary.
 *   **Checks**:
     * Make sure the application works the same as before the refactor.
+    * **Run the tests**: Make sure to run the tests.
     * Check the browser console for any errors.
     * Check the backend console for any errors.
+* **Creating tests**: Before refactoring any piece of code, you need to create or update the tests.
+    * **New functions**: For each new function you create, make sure to create a test for it.
+    * **Updated functions**: If you change any existing function, make sure to update its tests.
+    * **Failed tests**: If there is any failing test, you need to fix it before moving to the next refactor.

+### Running Tests

+Regularly running tests is crucial to ensure the ongoing quality and reliability of our codebase.
+Here are some guidelines for running tests effectively:

+1.  **Run Tests Frequently**: Make it a habit to run tests frequently, such as after making a set of related changes or before committing your code.
+2.  **Run All Tests**: When running tests, make sure you run the complete test suite to catch any unintended side effects of your changes.
+3.  **Fix Failing Tests**: If any tests fail, you must fix them before proceeding.
+Failing tests indicate that your changes have broken existing functionality or introduced new bugs.
+4. **CI**: We will use CI to make sure the tests are running.
+5. **Unit tests**: We will use unit tests to test individual functions and modules.
+6. **Integration tests**: We will use integration tests to make sure that the modules work well together.

+### Test Driven Development

+We will be using test-driven development:

+1. **Write a failing test**: We will write a failing test for each new feature or fix.
+2. **Write the code**: We will write the code to pass the test.
+3. **Refactor**: We will refactor the code, making sure it passes all the tests.
+4. **Repeat**: We will repeat the process for each new feature or fix.

+### Code Review

+* **Have someone else review your code**: Have another person review your code, this person should check for:
+    * Correctness.
+    * Readability.
+    * Comments.

 ### Bug Fixes
 Fixing bugs effectively is critical for creating high-quality software.
 Here are some guidelines for bug fixes:

 * **Understand the Bug:** Before attempting a fix, make sure you fully understand the bug.
 Try to reproduce it reliably.